Facta-Leopard/DirectX11_Practice/General Programming Guidelines.md

 - If `StageManager` tries to change or hold this data, it breaks the clean design.

 - **The camera is not the same as view type and must never be used for collision logic.**

+- DO NOT THINK ABOUT COMBINING TWO POINTERS AS A HASH KEY OR VALUE.

+- DO NOT, I FUCKING TRIED SO MANY AND WASTED MY TIME.

 ---